hastearcade/haste-sdk/README.md

 ## Quickstart

 This quick start guide will demonstrate the use of the haste-sdk in a server side node environment and a browser based environment.
 To build a game for the haste arcade you will need both if you are building a web based game.
-If you are building a desktop or mobile game please see our advanced documentation [here](https://haste-arcade.stoplight.io/).
+If you are building a desktop or mobile game please contact us on [Discord](https://discord.gg/mqPN8gDF3A).

-To start you need to register your game with Haste through the developer [portal](https://developerportal.hastearcade.com).
+To start you need to register your game with Haste through the developer [portal](https://developer.hastearcade.com).
 Once you login, you can create a game to generate a set of access keys to be used by the SDK.

 ### Server